zefoy/ngx-perfect-scrollbar/README.md

 ##### Load the module for your app (with global configuration):

+Providing the global configuration is optional and when used you should only provide the configuration in your root module.

 ```javascript
 import { PerfectScrollbarModule } from 'ngx-perfect-scrollbar';
 import { PERFECT_SCROLLBAR_CONFIG } from 'ngx-perfect-scrollbar';